-If you expect a refund, you can file anytime.
+If you expected a refund, you can file anytime.

 Student Loan Interest Suspended

-President Trump announced on March 21 that federal student loan borrowers would be given the option to suspend payments through September 30, 2020 without penalty.
+President Trump issued an executive order on Aug.
+8 that gave student loan borrowers the option to suspend payments through Dec.
+31, 2020 without penalty.

-This came a week after the Department of Education said borrowers would pay no interest on federal student loans through September 30, 2020.
+The order also provided that borrowers would pay no interest on federal student loans through Dec.
+31, 2020.

 To suspend payments, borrowers should contact their service providers and enroll in the forbearance program.

 If you can afford to make payments, all of the money will go toward reducing your balance, since no interest charges are being collected.
 It’s a great way to get ahead.